 False memories are especially alarming in cases involving criminal allegations such as criminal sexual conduct and sexual abuse.
 Research suggests that if someone is exposed to false or mis-information about an event, it is possible for his or her memory to be altered or even for him or her to remember a completely false memory.

-The Law Offices of Shannon M. Smith, PC is knowledgeable in the area of false memories and how memory can influence and impact allegations of criminal sexual conduct and sexual abuse.
+The Smith Blythe, PC is knowledgeable in the area of false memories and how memory can influence and impact allegations of criminal sexual conduct and sexual abuse.
 Issues of suggestibility are often involved in sex crime allegations.
 Often times, individuals who make allegations of sexual abuse are subject to several interviews and questioning from family members, police, and others.
 It is critical that you have an attorney skilled in evaluating memory testimony and that they understand how the way questions are asked and an interviewer's reactions can shape memories of past events or even create a false memory.
 Contact the Law Office of Shannon M. Smith, PC to discuss how we can use our knowledge and skill to assist in your defense.

 Below are links to other relevant articles regarding false memories: